KieranCanter/candela.nvim/README.md

 ## api

-See the "candela-api" section in the vimdoc `doc/candela.txt` for more details on each API function.
+See ["candela-api" in `doc/candela.txt`](https://github.com/KieranCanter/candela.nvim/blob/main/doc/candela.txt#L438) for more details on each API function.
 The following definitions will assume you have brought Candela into scope with `local candela = require("candela")`.